-Analyses: Fish and Invertebrate communities were analyzed separately.
-To assess community diversity we used a rarified taxa richness which provides the expected species richness in random subsamples from the community (Hurlbert 1971).
-To evaluate diversity and evenness, we calculated the Shannon diversity index (Shannon 1948).
-We used linear least-squares, linear regression analysis to examine relationships between environment and precipitation, fish diversity and environment, invertebrate diversity and environment (significant relationships had R2 > 0.4 and p-value < 0.05).
-Conductivity and NO3- concentrations were natural log transformed prior to regressions to achieve distribution normality.
+Analyses: For each community (fish, invertebrates) we calculated Shannon diversity and rarified taxonomic richness (Hurlbert 1971).
+Diversity and richness measures were calculated using the Vegan Library () in the statistical program R ().
+To evaluate the effect of rainfall on environmental variables that may influence the biota, wee used linear regression to examine relationships between environmental variables and annual precipitation.
+We then used linear regression to evaluate the effect rainfall and environmental variables on fish and invertebrate community metrics ..
+Prior to analyses conductivity and NO3- concentrations were natural log transformed to satisfy the test assumption of normality.

-To evaluate how community composition changed along the gradient, we ordinated each taxa group (fish, invertebrates) across sites using non-metric multidimensional scaling (NMDS) using the ‘metaMDS’ within the VEGAN R package; it runs NMDS with multiple starting configurations (n=100), compares results, and stops after finding a similar minimum stress solution.
+To evaluate how community composition changed along the gradient, we ordinated each taxa group (fish, invertebrates) across sites using non-metric multidimensional scaling (NMDS) using the ‘metaMDS’ within the VEGAN R package.
+The function runs NMDS with multiple starting configurations (n=100), compares results, and stops after finding a similar minimum stress solution.
 The minimum stress solution is scaled, rotated, and then species scores are added to the configuration as weighted averages (Oksanen, Blanchet et al. 2019).
-Using each site’s climate data, sites were grouped using hierarchical clustering using Ward’s minimum variance method (Ward 1963).
+Using the climate data, sites were grouped using Ward’s minimum variance method for hierarchical clustering (Ward 1963).
 Finally, we fit environmental variables to each ordination using the ‘envfit’ function within the VEGAN R package; this function fits environmental vectors onto the ordination and calculates the maximum correlation with the projection of points (sites in this case).
-Significantly fitted environmental variables were considered to have an R2 > 0.40 and a p-value < 0.10, and they were overlaid on top of the NMDS plots.
+To ease in visual interpretation of the plots we only retained environmental variables that were significant at an α > 0.10 and explained > 40% of the variation.
+Retained environmental vectors were overlaid on top of the NMDS plots.
 The direction of the vector indicates the axis of the variable within the ordination space and the length of the arrow is proportional to its correlation with the projected points (Oksanen, Blanchet et al. 2019).

 Results

 Site Overview: Proceeding from West to East, there are several environmental variables that covary with increasing annual basin precipitation (67.75 - 124.19 cm).
 Mean-annual potential evapotranspiration (PET) decreases from 1177 mm/yr to 1062 mm/yr.
 The Runoff Factor increases from 281 to 376.03 100s ft-tonf in/h/ac/yr.
 The conductivity decreases from 8923 - 227.13 μS/cm.
-The ammonia concentration at San Fernando Creek (0.3 mg/L) is 2-3 times larger than the other sites which range 0.08 - 0.17.
+The ammonia concentration at San Fernando Creek on the arid side (0.3 mg/L) is 2-3 times larger than the other sites which range 0.08 - 0.17.
 The canopy coverage varied across the region, ranging 44.14 - 89.86 % with an apparent outlier at Bear Branch creek (with a value of 0 % canopy coverage).
 The proportion of forested riparian zone within 100 m of the stream increases from 3.92 - 14.33 % with an average of 11 and standard deviation of 9.40.